Automattic/wp-calypso/client/layout/guided-tours/docs/API.md

 There are currently two ways to declare the condition to continue the tour.

-- Binding an `onClick` listener to a DOM node marked as `[data-tip-target]`
+- Binding an `onClick` listener to the step's target DOM node and waiting for the node to be clicked in order to advance the tour.
-- Redux selector function that evaluates to true in order to advance the tour
+- Providing a Redux selector and waiting for it to evaluate to true in order to advance the tour.

 ```jsx
 // continue when user clicks DOM element with html attribute `data-tip-target="my-sites"`